 Lacovara and his team were faced with a lot of research and testing.
 Might they have an unprecedented window into the moment of mass extinction?
 Can they see whether dinosaurs truly went out with a bang or a whimper?

 But just as he was getting excited about the site’s potential, he learned that it was about to be turned into an apartment complex.
 So he turned to Michelle Bruner, the Leslie Knope of South Jersey, an enthusiastic government worker who cares deeply about her township.
 She jumped in on the race to save the site by setting up community dig days that anyone could attend.
 People soon began traveling from all over the world to dig for fossils behind the hardware store.
 It grew so popular that their vision expanded, and now all that work is coming to fruition: In three years, thanks to a recent big donation, they hope to open the Jean & Ric Edelman Fossil Park: a beautiful, world-class 45,000-square-foot natural history museum.
 They now expect thousands more to visit, and support finding a potential answer to one of the biggest questions in paleontology.

-To hear from Lacovara and Bruner, listen to Pindrop, a podcast produced by TED and hosted by Saleem Reshamwala that travels around the world in search of surprising and imaginative ideas.
+To hear from Lacovara and Bruner, listen to Far Flung with Saleem Reshamwala (formally called Pindrop), a podcast produced by TED that travels around the world in search of surprising and imaginative ideas.
 You can find it on Apple Podcasts, Spotify, or wherever you listen to podcasts.

 You can join the conversation about this and other stories in the Atlas Obscura Community Forums.